ztlevi/ML_101/ML_Questions.md

 Regularization refers to a broad range of techniques for artificially forcing your model to be simpler.

-The method will depend on the type of learner you’re using.
+The method will depend on the type of learner you're using.
 For example, you could prune a decision tree, use dropout on a neural network, or add a penalty parameter to the cost function in regression.

 Oftentimes, the regularization method is a hyperparameter as well, which means it can be tuned through cross-validation.